How to choose a good volunteering opportunity

 - How much time do I have available?

-- What kind of organisation do I want to work for?
+- What kind of tasks would I like to undertake?

 - Which skills can I offer?